WillPlatnick/todoist2logseq/README.md

-# todoist-roam
+# todoist-logseq

-In combination with https://github.com/WilliamDurin/gcal-roam, I use this plugin to drive my agenda creation for the day.
+In combination with https://github.com/WilliamDurin/gcal2logseq, I use this plugin to drive my agenda creation for the day.
 This script uses todoist cli to grab todoist entries that are due today but do not have a reminder time set.
-It then exports them in todo format in Roam and completes the tasks in Todoist.
+It then exports them in todo format in logseq and completes the tasks in Todoist.
 I don't touch tasks with a time because I want to keep them in Todoist so they can remind me at the specified times.

 **This is very rough and not meant to be plug and play.
 It is completely unsupported.
 I just wanted to put it out there to be a base start for others.**